◆ Part of Year in Kenya series · gabrielmahia.com · dearimmigrant.com

 Letter from Nairobi, April 2025

-I am writing from Nairobi.
-I arrived yesterday — the early morning of April 15, 2025 — having left Virginia the night before.
+Dear Soldier, I am writing from Nairobi.
+I arrived yesterday — having left Virginia the night before.
 The leaves were coming out when I left.
 I landed to the smell of Nairobi in the morning: diesel, rain on red soil, the particular clarity of the air at altitude.

 I am here because my wife is here.
 We were married in January.
 The visa petition is filed.
 The wait has begun.